 With employment in Korea, if you want your employment application to be taken seriously you have to consider all national differences.
-The employment in Korea require more than just the obvious Korea CV writing and translation - they require careful preparation.
+Employment in Korea requires more than just the obvious Korean CV writing and translation - they require careful preparation.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Realize the importance of language skills.
 Many people believe that having studied a foreign language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in a language that is not your native tongue could prove a lot more difficult than you might expect.

 You need to accept that not knowing the local language will put you at a real disadvantage from the local job seekers.
 The basic knowledge of the local language is considered necessary to cope with daily office life and life outside work.

 The Internet is now the best place to access employment in Korea.
 However, it is wise to use as many different employment sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

 In the effective search for employment in Korea, you should complement employment search online by methods that are more traditional because work in Korea is advertised in different ways and some work is not advertised in traditional forms at all.
 More than half of all jobs in Korea are not advertised at all and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect of the job search process.

 Quite often with employment in Korea, it is not what you know but whom you know.